dkaser/edac-dev/docs/unraid/tailscale/docker-lsio.md

+---
+title: Using the Tailscale Docker Mod for LinuxServer.io containers
+description: LinuxServer.io containers support the Tailscale Universal Docker Mod, which can install Tailscale directly into the container.
+---

 # Using the Tailscale Docker Mod for LinuxServer.io containers

 1. Edit the Docker container that you wish to connect to Tailscale.